Store shelves are littered with additives for fuel that claim to provide a number of benefits, including…

 How about upper-cylinder lubricants?

 Many additives for fuel are marketed as upper-cylinder lubricants.
 The intense heat of combustion and limitations of the oil-control piston ring result in a lack of oil at the top of each cylinder.
 This can lead to ring and cylinder wear that reduces engine compression, decreasing power and performance.
-In step a range of fuel additives promising vital lubrication for the engine’s top-end, maximizing protection and performance.

 Again, though, some additives don’t provide much, if any, lubricity improvement, as the chart shows.
 AMSOIL Upper Cylinder Lubricant, however, delivers 18 percent more lubricity than Lucas³ and 20 percent more than Sea Foam³ for better retention of horsepower and fuel economy.
 It also fights ethanol-related corrosion.